-Further, according to systemwide data provided by the author, the CSU is close to reaching the requirement as delineated in this measure, that at least 70% of the students participating in the

-Program be either low-income students, first-generation students, or students that are underrepresented in higher education.
+Further, according to systemwide data provided by the author, the CSU is close to reaching the requirement as delineated in this measure, that at least 70% of the students participating in the Program be either low-income students, first-generation students, or students that are underrepresented in higher education.
 However, when this data is disaggregated, it appears that some CSU campuses are not close to meeting the requirements as established in this measure.

-Additionally, this measure is currently silent as to how all participating campuses of the CSU are expected to ensure that at least 70% of participating students meet the specified demographics.
+Additionally, this measure is currently silent as to how all participating campuses of the CSU are expected to ensure that at least 70% of participating students meet the specified demographics, especially if the majority of students choose to opt-out of the Program.
 What happens if participating campuses of the CSU have more than 30% of their students participating in the Program that do not comply with the prescriptive demographics?